 We know that consistency is important when you’re trying to get fit or stay that way.
 After all, exercise isn’t something you can do once in a while and expect to see results!
 However, life sometimes gets in the way of getting a good workout.
 In some cases, it’s time constraints that come between you and a sweat session, but sometimes you’re feeling under the weather.
-In the name of consistency, you might push through and do a workout despite not feeling up to snuff – but is this a good idea?
+In the name of consistency, you might push through and do a workout despite not feeling up to snuff – but is exercising when you’re sick a good idea?
 When is it NOT a smart idea to work out when you’re sick?

-Take the Day Off or Exercise Anyway?
+Exercising When you’re Sick, Take the Day Off or Exercise Anyway?

 Another question to ask is whether your symptoms are above or below the neck.
-If they’re all above the neck, a runny nose, sneezing and minor fatigue, you’re probably safe doing a light workout, although you might want to take the day off if you’re greatly fatigued.
+If they’re all above the neck, a runny nose, sneezing, and minor fatigue, you’re probably safe doing a light workout, although you might want to take the day off if you’re greatly fatigued.

 Modify Your Workout